Business Corruption in Ireland

 Irish Judicial System

-Judicial corruption is not reported to be a problem in Ireland, and the judiciary and the prosecution service are among the country’s most trusted public institutions.
+There is a very low risk of corruption in Ireland's judiciary, and the courts and prosecution services are among the country’s most trusted public institutions.
 The independence and professionalism of judges is high, and the country's legal system has a tradition of upholding high ethical standards (FER 2014).
 Companies consider the judiciary to be highly independent and effective in settling commercial disputes (GCR 2014-2015).
-Very few citizens perceive corruption and abuse of power as widespread in courts and tribunals (SE 2014).
+Very few citizens perceive bribery and abuse of power being widespread in the courts and tribunals (European Commission, Feb.
+2014).

-Police corruption in Ireland does not constitute an obstacle to doing business, and the reliability of police services to protect companies from crime is considered very high (GCR 2014-2015).
-A police ombudsman commission and a police inspectorate independently handle complaints against the police (NISA 2012).
-A quarter of surveyed citizens perceive corruption and abuse of power to be widespread in the police, but there are no reports of paying bribes to police officers (SE 2014).
+There is a low risk of corruption in Ireland's security sector.
+The reliability of police services to protect companies from crime is considered very high (GCR 2014-2015).
+A police ombudsman commission and a police inspectorate independently handle complaints against the police (NISA 2012), and the government has established effective mechanisms to investigate and punish abuse and corruption within the police force (the Gardai) (HRR 2014).
+A quarter of citizens perceive corruption and abuse of power to be widespread in this sector, but there are no reports of paying bribes to police officers (European Commission, Feb.
+2014).

 Irish Public Services

-Corruption and demands for bribes are unlikely in Ireland's public administration.
-Bureaucratic procedures are transparent and efficient, and the government has developed a transparent and non-discriminatory policy framework which embraces competition (ICS 2014).
-It is considered easy to deal with government administrative requirements (permits, licences, reporting, etc.), and companies report that bribery almost never occurs when obtaining public utilities, business permits, licences and related services (GCR 2014-2015, FE 2014).
+Corruption and demands for bribes are unlikely when dealing with Ireland's public administration.
+Bureaucratic procedures are transparent and efficient, and the government has developed a transparent and non-discriminatory policy framework which embraces competition (ICS 2015).
+It is easy to deal with government administrative requirements (permits, licences, reporting, etc.), and companies report that bribery almost never occurs when obtaining public utilities, business permits, licences and related services (GCR 2014-2015; European Commission, Feb.
+2014).

 Irish Land Administration

-The Mahon Tribunal of Inquiry, which investigated irregularities in planning permissions and land rezonings, found that the construction and planning sectors are particularly vulnerable to corruption.
+Companies face a moderate corruption risk when dealing with the Irish land administration.
+The Mahon Tribunal of Inquiry, which investigated irregularities in planning permissions and land rezoning, found that the construction and planning sectors are particularily vulnerable to corruption.
 Safeguards have been introduced to counter corruption in the planning system.
-The Government has approved proposals for a Planning and Development Bill to establish an Office of the Planning Regulator to ensure independent supervision of the urban planning process (EUACR 2014).
-However, in an EU-sponsored business survey, Ireland is the EU member state where most companies report paying bribes when obtaining building permits (FE 2014).
+The government has passed a Planning and Development Bill establishing the Office of the Planning Regulator to ensure independent supervision of the urban planning process.
+In an EU-sponsored business survey, Ireland is the EU member state where most companies report paying bribes when obtaining building permits (European Commission, Feb.
+2014).

 Irish Tax Administration

-The Irish tax administration is considered to be almost free from corruption and abuse of power, and citizens indicate they do not pay bribes to the tax authorities (SE 2014).
+There is a very low corruption risk in Ireland's tax administration.
+Citizens indicate that they do not pay bribes to tax authorities (European Commission, Feb.
+2014).
 Companies should note that Irish law prohibits the tax deductibility of any expenditure or income that constitutes a criminal offence, including bribes, both in Ireland and abroad (P3R 2013).

 Irish Customs Administration

-Corruption in Ireland's customs administration is not an obstacle to doing business.
-Access to buyers and trade finance, high cost or delays, and burdensome procedures are among the main constraints for importing and exporting in Ireland, but companies do not consider corruption at the borders a problematic factor.
-The transparency and efficiency of the border administration is perceived as high (GETR 2014).
-Citizens do not consider the customs administration to be very affected by corruption and abuse of power, and bribery almost never occurs during interactions with customs officials (SE 2014).
+There is a very low risk of corruption in Ireland's customs administration.
+Corruption at borders is not a problematic factor but access to buyers and trade finance, high cost or delays, and burdensome procedures are among the main constraints for importing and exporting in Ireland (GETR 2014).
+The transparency and efficiency of the border administration is high, and companies rarely experience demands of irregular payments when dealing with imports and exports (GETR 2014).
+Citizens do not consider the customs administration to be very affected by corruption and abuse of power, and bribery almost never occurs during interactions with customs officials (European Commission, Feb.
+2014).
 See the website of Irish Tax and Customs for information regarding customs rules.

 Irish Public Procurement

-Some business surveys indicate that corruption is a risk in Ireland's public procurement process.
-Almost a third of surveyed business respondents believe corruption has prevented their company from winning a public tender in Ireland in the past three years (FE 2014), and almost a fifth report it being common practice to use bribery in their sector to win contracts (NTCBR 2013).
-The National Procurement Service (NPS) has been established to bring centralised oversight of procurement practices in the public sector.
-Nonetheless, some companies question the transparency of government tenders and some unsuccessful bidders have had difficulty receiving information on the rationale behind tender outcomes (ICS 2014).
-Ireland’s corporate world is small and is dominated by interconnected businesspeople who may have easier access to public contracts due to close personal relations (NISA 2012), but companies report that procurement officials are not very likely to show favouritism when deciding upon contracts (GCR 2014-2015).
-Companies are recommended to implement special due diligence procedures to counter the likelihood of encountering corruption in the procurement process.
+Ireland's public procurement sector poses corruption risks to investors (ICS 2015).
+Almost a third of businesses believe corruption has prevented their company from winning a public tender in the past three years (European Commission, Feb.
+2014), and almost a fifth report it being common practice to use bribery in their sector to win contracts (NTCBR 2013).
+The National Procurement Service (NPS) attempts to bring centralised oversight to procurement practices in the public sector.
+Some companies question the transparency of government tenders and some unsuccessful bidders have had difficulty receiving information on the rationale behind tender outcomes, while other successful bidders report delays in the finalisation of contracts (ICS 2015).
+Companies complain about lengthy procedural decisions which often delay the procurement tender process (ICS 2015).
+Around half of citizens believe that close ties between politicians and businesses have heightened the risks of corruption (European Commission, Feb.
+2014).
+Companies report that procurement officials are not very likely to show favouritism when deciding upon contracts (GCR 2014-2015).
+Businesses are recommended to implement special due diligence procedures to counter the likelihood of encountering corruption in the procurement process.

 Irish Natural Resources

-Corruption is not reported to be a problem in Ireland's natural resources sector, with no surveyed companies reporting being expected to pay a bribe for environmental permits, including waste and water treatment (FE 2014).
+Corruption is not reported to be a risk in Ireland's natural resources sector, with no reports of companies expecting to pay a bribe for environmental permits, including waste and water treatment (European Commission, Feb.
+2014).

 Irish Civil Society

 Freedom of the press is constitutionally guaranteed, and, with a few exceptions, journalists can report freely without harassment and without having to exercise self-censorship (FotP 2014).
-A long history of strong libel laws has limited investigative journalism in the country, and the media has typically not been the main source through which corruption scandals have been uncovered (NISA 2009).
-The Defamation Act, however, has significantly increased opportunities for the media to report freely, and the media plays an important role in exposing and following up on corruption allegations (EUACR 2014).
-Ireland’s media environment is considered 'free' (FotP 2014).
+The media in Ireland plays an important role in exposing and following up on corruption allegations (EUACR 2014).
+The country's media environment is considered 'free' (FotP 2014).

 Civil society organisations (CSOs) can operate freely in Ireland.
-There have been reports of poor corporate governance and lack of transparency among a few larger NGOs in Ireland which resulted in the government withdrawing funding.
+There have been reports of poor corporate governance and lack of transparency among a few larger NGOs, which resulted in the government withdrawing funding.
 As a response, Irish charities have published the voluntary Code of Governance, which includes principles of transparency, accountability and integrity (NISA 2012).
 Few CSOs work with anti-corruption and transparency measures in Ireland.

 - World Economic Forum: Global Competitiveness Report 2014-2015.